microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/aws/aws_terraform_winsrv/_index.md

     }
     ```

-    **Note**: It is optional but highly recommended to scope the SP to a specific [Azure subscription and Resource Group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest)
+    > **Note: It is optional but highly recommended to scope the SP to a specific [Azure subscription and resource group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest)**

 ## Create a new AWS IAM Role & Key